atomix/atomix/README.md

 ```

 Note that the cluster configuration identifies a particular protocol, `tcp`.
 These are
-the endpoints the nodes within the CopyCat cluster use to communicate with one another.
+the endpoints the nodes within the Copycat cluster use to communicate with one another.
-CopyCat provides a number of different [protocol](#protocols) and [endpoint](#endpoints)
+Copycat provides a number of different [protocol](#protocols) and [endpoint](#endpoints)
 implementations.

-Additionally, CopyCat cluster membership is dynamic, and the `ClusterConfig` is `Observable`.
+Additionally, Copycat cluster membership is dynamic, and the `ClusterConfig` is `Observable`.
-This means that if the `ClusterConfig` is changed while the cluster is running, CopyCat
+This means that if the `ClusterConfig` is changed while the cluster is running, Copycat
 will pick up the membership change and replicate the cluster configuration in a safe manner.

 Now that the cluster has been set up, we simply create a `CopyCat` instance, specifying